-SYMPTOMS OF OVEREXPOSURE BY ROUTE OF EXPOSURE: The most significant routes of occupational overexposure are inhalation and contact with skin and eyes.
-The symptoms of overexposure to this product, via route of entry, are as follows:
+SYMPTOMS OF EXPOSURE BY ROUTE OF EXPOSURE: The most significant routes of occupational exposure are inhalation and contact with skin and eyes.
+The symptoms of exposure to this product, via route of entry, are as follows:

-INHALATION: Inhalation of vapors, mists or sprays from this product can cause mild central nervous system (CNS) depression with symptoms such as nausea, headache, vomiting, dizziness, incoordination and an appearance of drunkenness.
+Inhalation: Inhalation of vapors, mists or sprays from this product can cause mild central nervous system (CNS) depression with symptoms such as nausea, headache, vomiting, dizziness, incoordination and an appearance of drunkenness.